sid42/ECE356_Project_F21/README.md

         e.g. : infant_mortality delete -code  -year 2015

 ### birth_death
-The following commands allow the user to query and update all the relevant birth and death rate information of a country
+The following commands allow the user to query and update all the relevant birth and death rate information of a country<br />
-Attributes: country_code, country_name, year, crude_birth_rate, crude_death_rate, net_migration, rate_natural_increase, growth_rate
+Attributes: country_code, country_name, year, crude_birth_rate, crude_death_rate, net_migration, rate_natural_increase, growth_rate<br />
-NOTE: PK for birth_death: country_code, year
+NOTE: PK for birth_death: country_code, year<br />

     birth_death all -> To show all data present in the birth_death table birth_death get -<attribute> <value> ... -> To show specific information from birth_death table by filtering on given attribute values